HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 ### Four Inherited Houses Sale Prices

-On this page we have split the four inherited houses into there own section.
-In each section we display the predicted sale price for that house and also a checkbox that when ticked shows the row for the corresponding house with all features present.
+On this page we have split the four inherited houses into their own section.
+In each section we display the predicted sale price for that house and a checkbox that when ticked shows the row for the corresponding house with all features present.

 ![Inherited page part one](/images/readme_images/Inherited_page_part_one.png)